KawaiiBunga/Melee-NX/docs/DEPS.md

 `switch/overlays/mesa-switch/build-switch.sh`-equivalent (or a copy of that tree), not a hard requirement on KartPad-NX's existence in general.

-## Current build and deployment workflow
+## Build and deployment workflow

-The local `ref/melee-pc` snapshot contains layered historical edits that overlap the old monolithic compatibility patch.
-For this snapshot, do not force `build-melee.sh all` through a failed reverse check.
-The verified sequence is:
+The staged sequence (the `docker.sh` wrapper runs these inside the container):

 ```bash
 bash builder/build-graphics.sh prepare